exercism/elm/concepts/basics-1/about.md

 ## Constants and functions

 Elm programs are composed of definitions and expressions.
-Everything in Elm is either a definition or expression.
+Everything in Elm is either a definition or an expression.

 A constant value is defined with `name = expression`.